Quick Summary

 Further, before submitting the application to SEBI, the AIF must engage a merchant banker who performs due diligence on the PPM and subsequently provides a certification that needs to be filed with SEBI.
 However, there’s an exemption for LVFs and Angel Funds for this requirement.

 Once the application is submitted, SEBI will evaluate the application.
-Generally, the entire setup and registration process, including SEBI’s assessment, spans around four to six months.
+Generally, the entire AIF setup and registration process, including SEBI’s assessment, spans around four to six months.

 Broadly, the process flow looks as follows: